Hire in Sweden

 - The length of the employee’s paid holiday and the normal working hours per day or per week.

-Generally, an employee cannot be employed on a temporary basis for more than two years, after which the temporary employment automatically converts to continuous employment under LAS.
+Generally, an employee cannot be employed on a temporary basis for more than 12 months, after which the temporary employment automatically converts to continuous employment according to LAS.

 It is not possible for an employer to unilaterally change the essential terms and conditions of employment.
 Both parties must agree to such changes.
 The employer can unilaterally change non-essential terms of employment based on the employer’s right to direct work.